Phenols: Classification

 There are various classification schemes.
 A commonly used scheme is based on the number of carbons and was devised by Jeffrey Harborne and Simmonds in 1964 and published in 1980:

 Drugs and bioactive natural products

 More than 371 drugs approved by the FDA between the years of 1951 and 2020 contain either a phenol or a phenolic ether (a phenol with an alkyl), with nearly every class of small molecule drugs being represented, and natural products making up a large portion of this list.

+Analysis

+In chemical analysis, phenols can be detected using 2,6‑dibromoquinonechlorimide.
+It reacts with phenols to form indophenols, resulting in a color change.